g0hww/gr-kx3/README.md

 KX3 (which has been promised by Wayne from Elecraft).

-The code uses hamlib's rigctl (via pexpect) which then talks to rigctld over TCP/IP, so you need to have rigctld running with a serial conenction to the radio, using a command like:
+The code uses hamlib's rigctl (via pexpect) which then talks to rigctld over TCP/IP, so you need to have rigctld running with a serial connection to the radio, using a command like:

 	rigctld -m 229 -r /dev/ttyUSB2 -s 38400